Hamilton - Scenic View

 • Nearby Landmarks: Bitterroot National Forest, Daly Mansion, Skalkaho Falls

 • Fun Fact: Hamilton was founded by copper king Marcus Daly, who built it out of his own pocket after being denied the opportunity to establish business in nearby Grantsdale.
+The town was named for James W. Hamilton, Daly's engineer who surveyed the site.
+Willy Burgdorfer discovered the bacterium causing Lyme disease at Rocky Mountain Laboratories in Hamilton in 1982.

 Notable People & Pop Culture

-• Val Skinner – Professional golfer, winner of six LPGA Tour events
+• Val Skinner – Professional golfer, winner of six LPGA Tour events.

-• Suzanna Son – Film actress known for her role in "Red Rocket"
+• Suzanna Son – Film actress known for her role in "Red Rocket."

-• A River Runs Through It – While set in Missoula, many scenes from this iconic Robert Redford film showcase the Bitterroot Valley's stunning landscapes and fly fishing opportunities
+• A River Runs Through It – While set in Missoula, many scenes from this iconic Robert Redford film showcase the Bitterroot Valley's stunning landscapes and fly fishing opportunities.

 Top Things to Do in Hamilton